joedolson/my-calendar/src/readme.txt

 Looking for more?
 [Buy My Calendar Pro](https://www.joedolson.com/my-calendar/pro/), the premium extension for My Calendar to add support for user-submitted events, integration between posting and event creation, and import events from outside sources.

 = Selling event tickets? =
-Do you need to sell tickets for events?
-[Use My Tickets](https://wordpress.org/plugins/my-tickets/) and sell tickets for your My Calendar events.
+Do you sell tickets for your events?
+[Use My Tickets](https://wordpress.org/plugins/my-tickets/) and sell tickets for My Calendar events.
 Set prices, ticket availability, and sell multiple events at the same time using My Tickets.

 = Features: =